Wright Eclipse Gemini: 2014 facelift

 First Greater Manchester purchased 20 facelift Gemini 3s on Volvo B5LH hybrid chassis in 2015 for use on Transport for Greater Manchester-contracted Vantage services on the Leigh-Salford-Manchester Bus Rapid Transit scheme, with five more acquired in 2016 to cope with increasing demand.
 Arriva Merseyside also received 51 facelift Gemini 3s built with low-height bodies on the Volvo B5LH chassis between 2016 and 2017.
 Smaller orders for the facelift Gemini 3 on the Volvo B5TL chassis, meanwhile, include the University of Wolverhampton, who took delivery of five Gemini 3s for shuttle services between the university's campuses in 2017, and Sanders Services, who took delivery of two of the type in 2021.

 Exports

-The first three-axle Volvo B8L delivered to SBS Transit in Singapore in 2017 received Gemini 3 bodywork and was registered as SG4003D.
-It failed trials in Singapore as a demonstrator and was subsequently bought over by A&S Transit (now registered as PD169L).
+The first three-axle Volvo B8L delivered to SBS Transit in Singapore in 2017 received a facelifted Gemini 3 bodywork and was registered as SG4003D.
+It failed trials in Singapore as a demonstrator for 3 years, and was subsequently bought by private operator A&S Transit (bus is now registered as PD169L).

 Hong Kong's franchised bus operators have also placed orders for Volvo B8Ls with Gemini 3 bodywork – 200 for Kowloon Motor Bus, 10 for Long Win Bus, 46 for Citybus and 7 for New World First Bus.
 KMB's vehicles entered service in March 2018, with Citybus and New World First Bus's examples entering service in December 2019.

-Hato Bus ordered 5 sightseeing buses in December 2018 on the tri-axle Scania K410EB chassis.
+Hato Bus ordered 5 sightseeing buses in December 2018 on the twin-axle Scania K410EB chassis.
 These were delivered sometime in 2020 and were unveiled in 2021.